-Enrolment appointments with the counsellor can be made through the front office.
-Students wishing to make subject changes also need to make an appointment to speak with the counsellor.
+Enrolment appointments with the Student Counsellor are made through the front office.
+Students wishing to make subject changes also need to make an appointment at the office to speak with the Counsellor.

 School-based Counselling

 School-based counselling may involve: